Skip to main content

 • Space Saving: These compact units mount on a wall, freeing up valuable floor space.

 Furthermore, combating Las Vegas’s hard water is crucial for any plumbing appliance.
-Installing a whole-home water filtration system can protect your new water heater and all your pipes from damaging scale buildup, extending their lifespan and maintaining efficiency.
+Installing a whole-home water filtration system or pairing your new unit with a reverse osmosis system can protect your new water heater and all your pipes from damaging scale buildup, extending their lifespan and maintaining efficiency.

-Your Local Water Heater Experts in Winchester, NV
+Your Local Water Heater Experts in Winchester, Paradise, and the Las Vegas Valley

-For residents in Winchester, Enterprise, and across the Las Vegas valley, dealing with a broken water heater shouldn’t ruin your day.
-Monkey Wrench Plumbing provides fast, reliable, and transparent service.
-Our licensed plumbers are trained to accurately diagnose the problem and recommend the solution that’s truly best for your home and budget—not just the most expensive one.
+For residents in Winchester, Enterprise, Paradise, Summerlin South, and North Las Vegas, dealing with a broken water heater shouldn’t ruin your day.
+Monkey Wrench Plumbing provides fast, reliable, and transparent water heater service across the Las Vegas valley.
+Our licensed plumbers and technicians are trained to accurately diagnose the problem and recommend the solution that’s truly best for your home and budget, not just the most expensive one.
 We believe in fixing the root cause, so you can get back to normal without stress.
-Regular plumbing maintenance can also help catch issues early, keeping your systems running smoothly.
+Learn why local Las Vegas homeowners choose us for water heater repair, installation, and maintenance.

 Don’t Wait for a Plumbing Emergency